Pete Burns: Solo music career and collaborations

-In the mid-1990s, Burns collaborated with the Italian Eurodance-duo Glam to produce the single "Sex Drive", which was later re-recorded for Nukleopatra.
+In 1994, Burns collaborated with the Italian Eurodance-duo Glam to produce the single "Sex Drive", which was later re-recorded for Nukleopatra.
+The original version topped at number 12 in Italy.

+In 1999, Burns covered Madonna's song "Why's It So Hard" from Erotica for Virgin Voices: A Tribute to Madonna, a compilation album featuring various artists covering her most iconic songs.

 In 2004, Burns enjoyed solo success with the Pet Shop Boys-produced track "Jack and Jill Party".
 The track reached No. 75 in the UK Singles Chart.

 On 7 September 2010, Burns's solo single "Never Marry an Icon", produced and co-written by the Dirty Disco, was released to the iTunes Store.
 The single was released by band member Steve Coy's label, Bristar Records.
 That year, Burns also appeared with Dutch Eurodance group Vengaboys in the music video for their song "Rocket to Uranus".

 Media career

 In December 2003, the BBC apologised to its viewers after Burns swore once on its pre-9pm watershed Liquid News show when asked about his views on the Michael Jackson trial.
 Burns also appeared in the first episode of the ninth series of the UK version of Celebrity Wife Swap.
 His partner Michael Simpson went to live with former Page 3 model Leah Newman, while Burns lived with Newman's partner, the footballer Neil Ruddock.
 On 2 November 2006, Burns presented an ITV program titled Pete Burns' Cosmetic Surgery Nightmares.
 From 8 October 2007, to 5 December 2007, Pete's PA aired on Living following Burns as he searched for a new personal assistant (PA).
 In 2008, Burns was also the subject of an episode for the show Psychic Therapy on the Biography Channel where he was interviewed by medium Gordon Smith.

 In January 2006, Burns appeared on Channel 4's Celebrity Big Brother 4, eventually reaching fifth on the show's final episode.
 During the program, he declared that one of his coats was made out of gorilla fur.
 This caused outrage among animal rights activists as unlicensed gorilla fur is illegal in the United Kingdom.
 Police subsequently confiscated the coat and tests were performed on it that revealed that it was not gorilla but was made out of the fur of colobus monkeys, which are an endangered species whose fur requires a licence, although experts believed that the fur had been imported before it became illegal to import colobus fur in 1975.
 Burns acted as a co-host on the 2013 E4 show The Body Shocking Show and that same year he also co-hosted an episode of Celebrity Wedding Planner.
 His final musical performance was on Big Brother's Bit on the Side in February 2016 with his last public appearance being on Celebrity Botched Up Bodies in September 2016.